My dog is getting older and he is not as active as he once was. Can I prevent weight gain?

 Limit your use of carrots, because they are high in sugar and may be a bit too calorie-dense for weight management.

 Be careful when choosing treats or snacks from the grocery or pet store shelves.
 It is important to determine the calorie content of any treat in order to better calculate how many can/should be offered in a day.
 Your veterinarian can provide input and guidance, based on the dry matter analysis of the treats you are considering.

 Are there any other possible reasons for my dog’s inactivity?

 Another explanation for inactivity in an adult dog, and a much more common explanation than hypothyroidism, is pain from osteoarthritis (OA).
 Approximately 20% of all dogs, and 80-90% of aging dogs suffer from painful OA.
 It is easy for dog owners to mistakenly presume that the signs of OA are simply signs that the dog is “getting old.”
-This is an easy mistake to make because:

 - Congestive heart failure

 - Chronic respiratory disease